primitivefinance/portfolio/README.md

 ## Notes

-Investigate use of msg.value! (used in fund) Improve/fix swap.
+- [ ] Investigate use of msg.value! (used in fund).
+- [ ] Improve/fix swap.
+Assigned to Clement.
-Investigate gas costs of swaps.
+- [ ] Investigate gas costs of swaps.
-Investigate curve/pair nonces.
+- [ ] Investigate curve/pair nonces.
+Assigned to Alex.
-Add utility functions to fetch all data.
+- [ ] Add utility functions to fetch all data.
+Assigned to Alex.
+- [ ] Add random swaps to invariant testing.
+- [ ] Investigate typecasting.
+- [ ] Investiate assembly usage.
+- [ ] Explore refactor of free functions.
+I like free functions but they are so new that not many testing frameworks have good support yet.
+- [ ] Explore implications of time movement creating price changes.
+Cannot change price and liquidity at the same time, thats an invariant!

 #### Allocate